basp/calico/README.md

 ### Creating a feature type
 The **feature type** is a very important concept.
 It's useful functionally as well as technically.

-* The concept of a *feature type* allows us to **automamagically* find the feature type for a particular shapefile.
+* The concept of a *feature type* allows us to **automagically* find the feature type for a particular shapefile.
 * It allows us to perform reasonably efficent RDBMS operations on a data set that might be very heteregeneous.
 * We can do *safe-guarding* and *validation* and all kinds of checks to make sure no unexpected data seeps into our **attribute-value** system that supports importing hetereogeneous datasets.
 * If offers a layer of abstraction that can be well documented.
 * It's a container for *attributes*.

-So it's used internally (in the system) and externally (outside the system to communicate about features).
+So it's used internally (in the system) and externally (outside the system) to communicate about features.
 Let's create one!

-If you've foloowed along so far, you should've noticed that **Calico** was not able to rognize any plots or feature types.
+If you've followed along so far, you should've noticed that **Calico** was not able to recognize any plots or feature types using the `Resolve-Direcotry` command.
 Let's start by fixing this.

 Take any file, it doesn't really matter which one and we'll execute the `Resolve-Shapefile` command as such:

     > Resolve-Shapefile -Path drive:\sandbox\shapfile.sho